 RTGS stands for Real Time Gross Settlement.
 This is a type of fund settlement process that is used for bank transfers that are high-value.
 This is because the minimum transaction amount is Rs 2 lakh.
 Once these settlements are made, the amount transferred is irrevocable.
-RTGS payments are generally cleared immediately and are primarily organized with the central bank of the country.
+RTGS payments are generally cleared immediately and are primarily organised with the central bank of the country.
 These settlements take place quickly, in real time.

 One of the features of RTGS that make it particularly relevant for modern consumers is that the transactions can be initiated through net-banking.
 In order to do so, consumers require the beneficiary’s information so that the transfer can be made to the correct individual.
 Some of this information includes: